Indiscriminate covers of infinite translation surfaces are innocent, not devious: Introduction

-For any $n \geq 2$ and any subgroup $G$ of $\Pi_d$, let $\Lambda_{n,G}$ be the collection of all $\psi$-skew products over the $n$-adic odometer as above.
-This set has a natural product structure endowed with a product measure as follows.
-Since every element of $\Lambda_{n,G}$ relies in a choice of an element in $\mathrm{Hom}(\Gamma,G)$, the set $\Lambda_{n,G}$ can be identified with the set $\mathrm{Hom}(\Gamma,G)$, which comes with a natural product measure as in Definition \ref{def:random cover} in \S \ref{sect:measures}.
-We will denote this measure by $\mu_{n,G}$. \begin{theorem} Let $n \geq 2$ be an integer and $G$ be a transitive subgroup of $\Pi_d$.
-Then for $\mu_{n,G}$-almost every $\psi \in \Lambda_{n,G}$, the skew product $E_\psi$ is uniquely ergodic. \end{theorem} This theorem follows as a direct consequence of Corollaries \ref{cor:lifting} and \ref{cor:2}, given the correct infinite translation surfaces.
-The surfaces used were first studied by Chamanara \cite{Chamanara04}.
-We explain the proof at the beginning of \S \ref{sect:Chamanara}.
+where $\kappa(x)$ is as above.
+The image $E_{\psi_+}(x,m)$ is well defined unless $\kappa(x)=+\infty$, but we ignore this issue because points have well defined orbits off a countable set.

-The above approach relating accumulation of Teichm\"uller trajectories to connected covers to ergodic properties of the translation flow is just the beginning of the relationship.
-In \S \ref{sect:evil covers}, we work out some examples in more depth.
-One reason to do this is to produce examples where $(S,\alpha)$ is a finite area translation surface with infinite topological type which is non-divergent in $\sO(S,\alpha)$ and hence has ergodic translation flow, but where $(S,\alpha)$ has connected covers whose translation flow is not ergodic.
-We call such covers {\em devious}, because ergodicity is destroyed by passing to the cover .
-(This phenomenon does not occur for covers in the classical case, because we are using unbranched covers.
-If branching is allowed, ergodicity can be destroyed as first shown by Veech \cite{V69}.)
+The space $\mathrm{Hom}(\Gamma^+,G)$ parameterizes these skew products and comes with a natural product measure as in Definition \ref{def:random cover} in \S \ref{sect:measures}.
+We will denote this measure by $\mu_+$. \begin{theorem} Let $n \geq 2$ be an integer and $G$ be a subgroup of $\Pi_d$ that acts transitively on $\{1,\ldots, d\}$.
+Then for $\mu_+$-almost every $\psi_+ \in \mathrm{Hom}(\Gamma^+,G)$, the skew product $E_{\psi_+}$ is uniquely ergodic. \end{theorem} The connection between translation flows and $n$-adic odometers comes from the fact that the suspension flow over an $n$-adic odometer is measurably isomorphic to the translation flow on the infinite genus surface first studied by Chamanara.
+The skew-products described here have a suspension given by translation flow on a cover of Chamanara's surface.
+As such, the theorem follows as a consequence of Corollaries \ref{cor:lifting} and \ref{cor:2}.
+We prove this result at the beginning of \S \ref{sect:Chamanara}.